 Access and inspections

-Frozen conditions complicate dock, boatlift, and underwater assessments.
-Rely on recent summer photos and third‑party reports, and plan conditional inspections for spring thaw when needed.
+Frozen conditions complicate dock, boatlift, and shoreline assessments.
+Rely on recent summer photos and third‑party reports, and plan conditional inspections for the spring thaw when needed.
 Year‑round systems like septic, well, and drainage deserve careful review in any season, including updated servicing records.

 Also confirm insurance, utilities, and winter service availability.
 Snow clearing and road maintenance can vary, which affects year‑round use and carrying costs.